electron/electron/docs/tutorial/tutorial-3-preload.md

 })
 ```

-To attach this script to your renderer process, pass its path to the
+To attach this script to your renderer process, you need to add Node.js "path" module,
+it provides a set of functions for working with paths in the file system `const path = require('path')`,
-`webPreferences.preload` option in the BrowserWindow constructor:
+also pass its path to the `webPreferences.preload` option in the BrowserWindow constructor.

 ```js {2,8-10} title="main.js"
 const { app, BrowserWindow } = require('electron')